Re-enact 1066 in our ferocious multi-player game, designed to educate and engage teens in a historical gore-fest

-Channel 4 commissioned a two part drama documentary about 1066 and the battle for Middle-Earth.
-The online element of the educational commission was to develop an historically accurate interactive game with a broad remit to educate and entertain a young and difficult to reach 10-16 year old core demographic.
+Channel 4 commissioned a two-part drama documentary about 1066 and the battle for Middle Earth.
+The online element of the educational commission was to develop a historically accurate interactive game with a broad remit to educate and entertain a young and difficult to reach 10-16 year old core demographic.
 Whilst the TV show was in two parts and broadcast on consecutive days, the online offering needed to have significant longevity and act as standalone content.

 The game depicts a factual representation of units, troops, numbers and formations all accurately depicted as they would have been in real battle.
 Taunts used in battle are also accurately portrayed as they would have been at the time, using insults like ‘raven starver’ and ‘dog scutt’ to damage your opponent’s morale.